The Mjam Assistant —a customized selection view of your favorite restaurants in food delivery app

 - There is no helpful way to discover restaurants similar to what they like

 After the conclusion we believed we had a solution in our UX sleeve we wanted to test:

-- If we present filters and available cuisines in a more prominent and more beneficial manner, more of the new users will find food they like easier and faster
+- If we present filters and available cuisines in a more prominent and more beneficial way, more of the new users, especially new, will find the food they like easier and faster

-- If customers are able to save their preferences so they can easily find restaurants matching their preferences, retention & reorder rate could increase
+- If customers are able to save their preferences so they can easily find restaurants matching their preferences next time, retention & reorder rate could increase

 - If a limited number of restaurants based on their preferences is presented to the users, time to order will decrease and CVR will increase

-- The number of restaurants compared before ordering will decrease when presenting a limited number of restaurants based on user’s preferences
+- The number of restaurants compared in the discovery process will decrease when presenting a limited number of restaurants based on user’s preferences

-- A number of new restaurants will be discovered in a curated list of restaurant, based on given preferences
+- A number of new restaurants will be discovered in a curated list of restaurants, based on given preferences

 - USP → we will be able to convert more new users with the new flow because the food discovery is faster and better than with the competition.